kionsoftware/terraform-provider-kion/importer-script/README.md

 ### `--skip-ssl-verify`

-Skip verification of the cloudtamer SSL certificate.
+Skip verification of the Kion SSL certificate.

-Use this if cloudtamer does not have a valid certificate.
+Use this if Kion does not have a valid certificate.

 Using this will output a warning message during the import and may affect functionality overall.